Mbendo/GitPortofolio/README.md

 # AI Portofolio
-welcome to my portofolio, here i will showcase my projects of learning how to be an AI Engineer
+welcome to my portofolio, here i will showcase my projects of learning how to be an AI Engineer/Data Engineer

 ## About Me
 Hello, I’m Benando, you can call me Ben, an AI engineer with a Computer Science degree from Universitas Pertamina.
 I have a strong passion for artificial intelligence and its applications in various domains.
 I have experience in Computer Vision projects as stated here in my portofolio page.
 For my bachelor’s thesis, I developed Acne Classification using CNN, where i analyze the efectiveness of a cut down VGGNet architecture.
 I’m eager to learn new technologies and methodologies in AI engineering and collaborate with other professionals in this field.

+In addition to AI, I have engaged in data engineering projects that showcase my versatility.
+My work includes developing data pipelines, ensuring data integrity, and optimizing data storage solutions to support robust and scalable AI models.
+I’m eager to learn new technologies and methodologies in both AI and data engineering, and I look forward to collaborating with other professionals in these fields.

 ## What is here? / Table of contents
 1. Face Detection